raspibolt/raspibolt/guide/bonus/bitcoin/fulcrum.md

   > abcdefg..............xyz.onion
   ```

-* You should now be able to connect to your Fulcrum server remotely via Tor using your hostname and port 50002
+* You should now be able to connect to your Fulcrum server remotely via Tor using your SSL hostname and port 50002

 ### Add TCP (optional)